daniel-apolinario/microservices-graph/EXPERIMENT.md

 We are interested in how the metrics behave throughout software evolution.
 We established 21 releases (including the initial release 0) for the whole evolution of one application.
 The default changes during the evolution are limited to the inclusion of nodes.
 Additionally, we consider two levels for this factor: an improvement scenario and an erosion one.
 For the improvement scenario, we introduce one architecture smell in the first release and, during the following releases, the main action is to remove the smell.
 For the level of erosion of the architecture, the first release is free of architecture smell and, during the following releases, we introduce an architecture smell incrementally.

+### Architecture Smells

+For the improvement or erosion scenarios, we have chosen two coupling-related architecture problems: the concentration of incoming dependencies (problem 1) and outgoing dependencies (problem 2) around a single microservice.
+These problems reflect symptoms of known architecture smells with evidence of their existance in the field, such as God Component \cite{Azadi2019} or Megaservice \cite{Taibi2020}\cite{Bogner2019}, Hub-like Dependency \cite{Azadi2019}, Bottleneck Service\cite{Bogner2019}, Nanoservices\cite{Bogner2019} and The Knot\cite{Bogner2019}.

+The number of edges to characterize a microservice with high concentration of incoming or outgoing dependencies is defined by a percentage of the total number of services in the system, which is a parameter of this experiment.
+Further details on experiment parameters and how architecture smells are included and removed from dependency graphs are available in a GitHub\textsuperscript{\ref{githubNote}} repository.

+General assumptions in the evolution of architecture:
+1. Both problems are characterized in nodes that have a configured percentage of concentration of outgoing or incoming edges.
+Therefore, a problem is reached or resolved when it goes up or down this limit.
+2. The evolutions follow a node growth rate calculated randomly for each application within a defined range in minimum and maximum percentage of the application's number of nodes.
+3. After the problem is inserted (worsens) or solved (improves), new nodes are added randomly until the growth rate is reached.

+*Architecture improvement scenario*:
+1. Problem 1 is inserted in the graph that represents the first release of the graph and in the next releases the newly added nodes receive half of the input edges of the node with a high concentration of incoming edges an so on.
+2. Problem 2 is inserted in the graph that represents the first release and in the next releases, according to the type of dependency, a node can be excluded (simulating the joining of services) or edges can be excluded.

+*Architectural worsening scenario*:
+1. New nodes are inserted with an outgoing edge for the selected node to be the bearer of problem 1.
+2. Newly nodes are inserted with an incoming edge from the selected node to be the bearer of the problem 2.